kynx/saiku-client/README.md

 and it will be loaded as needed by the test framework.

 If you're not using the docker image, copy [phpunit.xml.dist] to `phpunit.xml` and modify the `SAIKU_*` vars to match your environment.
+You will need to ensure the BCrypted password in the backup are not re-hashed by Saiku.
+Details on editing your `saiku-beans.xml` to do this are in [this PR].

-Then include the "integration" group when running the tests:
+Now include the "integration" group when running the tests:

 ```
 vendor/bin/phpunit --group integration
 ```

 As noted, the integration tests rely on [saiku-backup], which in turn depends on this library to restore the backup.
 If it hits problems restoring the backup there will be all kinds of strange failures.
-Kill the container and start again.
+Kill the container, start your debugger and dive in.